 The long-term expected rate of return on OPEB plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of investment expense and the assumed rate of inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Discount rate: The discount rate has changed since the prior measurement date from 3.60% to 5.22%.
-In order to measure the total OPEB liability for the State OPEB Fund, a single equivalent interest rate of 5.22% was used as the discount rate.
-This is comprised mainly of the yield or index rate for twenty-year tax-exempt general obligation municipal bonds with an average rating of AA or higher (3.87% per the Bond Buyers Index).
-The projection of cash flows used to determine the discount rate assumed that contributions from members and from the employer will be made at the current level as averaged over the last five years, adjusted for annual projected changes in headcount.
-Projected future benefit payments for all current plan members were projected through 2118.
-Based on these assumptions, the OPEB plan’s fiduciary net position was projected to be available to make OPEB payments for inactive employees through year 2040.
-Therefore, the calculated discount rate of 5.22% was applied to all periods of projected benefit payments to determine the total OPEB liability.
+Discount rate: In order to measure the total OPEB liability for the State OPEB Fund, a discount rate of 7.30% was used, as compared with last year’s single equivalent rate of 5.22%.
+Based on those assumptions, the OPEB plan’s fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
+Projected future benefit payments for all current plan members were projected through 2120.

-Sensitivity of the Institution’s proportionate share of the net OPEB liability to changes in the discount rate: The following presents the Institution’s proportionate share of the net OPEB liability calculated using the discount rate of 5.22%, as well as what the Institution’s proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (4.22%) or 1-percentage-point higher (6.22%) than the current discount rate:
+Sensitivity of the College’s proportionate share of the net OPEB liability to changes in the discount rate: The following presents the College’s proportionate share of the net OPEB liability calculated using the discount rate of 7.30%, as well as what the College’s proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.30%) or 1-percentage-point higher (8.30%) than the current discount rate:

-Sensitivity of the Institution’s proportionate share of the net OPEB liability to changes in the healthcare cost trend rates: The following presents the Institution’s proportionate share of the net OPEB liability, as well as what the Institution’s proportionate share of the net OPEB liability would be if it were calculated using healthcare cost trend rates that are 1-percentage-point lower or 1-percentage-point higher than the current healthcare cost trend rates:
+Sensitivity of the College’s proportionate share of the net OPEB liability to changes in the healthcare cost trend rates: The following presents the College’s proportionate share of the net OPEB liability, as well as what the College’s proportionate share of the net OPEB liability would be if it were calculated using healthcare cost trend rates that are 1-percentage-point lower or 1-percentage-point higher than the current healthcare cost trend rates:

 OPEB plan fiduciary net position

-Detailed information about the OPEB plan’s fiduciary net position is available in the Comprehensive Annual Financial Report (CAFR) which is publicly available at https://sao.georgia.gov/comprehensive-annual-financial-reports.
+Detailed information about the OPEB plan’s fiduciary net position is available in the Annual Comprehensive Financial Report (ACFR) which is publicly available at https://sao.georgia.gov/comprehensive-annual-financial-reports.

 Postemployment Benefits Other Than Pensions (SEAD – OPEB)